mattmarcussmith/VehicleInventorySystem/README.md

 * C#
 * WinForms

-## How to find the App:
+## How to find the App
 1. Click the link www.https://mattsmithportfolio.com
 3. Scroll down to the portfolio section
-4. Click the link to the Inventory Management system to demo.
+4. Click the link to the Inventory Management system to demo

 ## Example: